Understanding The Victorian Cladding Rectification Levy

-Following the past few years of investigation and assessment into non-compliant and potentially flammable cladding products in our buildings, most states are now beginning the process of addressing buildings deemed “unsafe” through their respective remediation programs.
+Over the past few years, we’ve witnessed a large-scale investigation and assessment into non-compliant and potentially flammable cladding products in our buildings.
+Most states are now beginning the process of addressing buildings deemed unsafe through remediation and cladding rectification programs.

-State Governments continue to discuss a national rectification and funding program with government, however Victoria has become the first to enact a funding scheme to allow rectification works to proceed.
+State Governments continue to discuss a national rectification and funding program with the Australian Government.
+Meanwhile, Victoria has become the first to enact a funding scheme to allow rectification works to proceed.

-Introducing the Levy and its role in rectification
+Introducing the levy and its role in cladding rectification

-Initial plans by the State Government intended that the levy would enter into effect on July 1st, however discussions late last year saw the commencement date brought forward by six months, applying to new building permits as of January 1st this year.
+The State Government initially planned for the levy to enter into effect on Wednesday, 1 July 2020.
+However, discussions last year saw the commencement date brought forward by 6 months.
+As a result, the levy will apply to new building permits as of Wednesday, 1 January 2020.

 The current scope of the levy applies to: